TheDeveloper101/thedeveloper101.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Sai Divvela.
 I am an undergraduate at the University of Maryland double majoring in Computer Science and Mathematics.
 My interestes generally span the intersection of programming languages, systems and security.
 I am passionate about using formal techniques from the field of programming languages for building safe, secure, and provably correct systems.
-Welcome to my website!